auxellbs/splconline.github.io/beconnected/index.md

 Please call us on 0459 571 736 to book yourself into these free digital skills sessions held at our centre [96 South Terrace South Perth](https://g.page/splcinc?share){:target="_blank"}, or you can book online by clicking the links below.

-## Free 30-Min One-to-One Digital Skills Session
+## Free 30-Min One-to-One Phone/Tablet/Laptop Troubleshooting

 Got your knickers in a knot over an issue with your smartphone, tablet or laptop?
-Why not sign up for a one-to-one Digital Skills session with our resident Tech Whizzes?
-Sessions are available Monday and Friday mornings, free of charge for SPLC members.
+Why not sign up for a one-to-one troubleshooting session with our resident Tech Whizzes?
+Sessions are available Monday and Friday mornings.

 [**Book FREE Session**](https://calendly.com/splc-beconnected/digital-skills?month=2021-08){:target="_blank"}{:.btn}